Bruselas, Bélgica, 1914 - París, Francia , 1984

 Reunión describes the difficult days following Granma’s disembarkation on the coasts of Cuba, where Ernesto Guevara emerged as a revolutionary fighter.
 Through vivid first-person narration, the voice of “Che” evokes those exhausting days among the mangroves, the adversities he faced along with his brothers at arms, and his baptism by fire at the battle of Alegría del Pío.
 The intensity of Reunión, its epic tone constructed with emotions, shows the incomparable talent of Julio Cortázar, who was able to portray all the human depth of one of the most admired figures of the 20th century.
 Illustrations by Enrique Breccia recreate the most exciting moments in this story.

-The Bear speech, as its title indicates, it’s a sort of plea pronounced by a bear that lives in the pipes of a building.
+The Bear's Speech, as its title indicates, it’s a sort of plea pronounced by a bear that lives in the pipes of a building.
 No one realizes that the bear exists; everybody thinks that the noises that they hear at night are caused by the pipes: this is how insensitive and fool human beings are.
 The bear goes up and down the pipes, washes himself in the cistern of the rooftop in the star-filled nights, he observes the humans and, without them noticing, takes care of them.

 Illustrated by Emilio Urberuaga.